AviatrixSystems/Docs/HowTos/EnvironmentStamping.rst

    a.
 Enable NAT is selected.

-   b.
+   #.
 VPN Access is selected.

       i.
 VPN CIDR Block must be an address range that is outside of management VPC and all other VPCs you intend to create.
 In this example, enter 10.20.0.0/24.

-      ii.
+      #.
 Split Tunnel Mode is “Yes”.

           1. Additional CIDRs: enter the Access Address Pool CIDR.
 In this example, enter 192.168.0.0/16

-          2. (optional) Nameservers: enter the private DNS server of the management VPC if Setup Instance Names is enabled.
+          #. (optional) Nameservers: enter the private DNS server of the
+             management VPC if Setup Instance Names is enabled.
 In this example, enter 172.31.0.2

-          3. (optional) Search Domains: The private hosted zone domain name if Setup Instance Names is enabled.
+          #. (optional) Search Domains: The private hosted zone domain
+             name if Setup Instance Names is enabled.
 In this example, enter mydevops.com

-   c.
+   #.
 Enable AWS ELB is “Yes”.

-   d.
+   #.
 Save Template: check to save the template.

-   e.
+   #.
 Repeat the above steps to create more VPN gateways to achieve
       scalability and resilience.

-5. Create a managed VPC pool and its gateways
+#.
+Create a managed VPC pool and its gateways

    This step creates a number of managed VPCs and gateways.
 If you already have existing VPCs, you should use Gateway tab to just create gateways.
 Make sure VPN access is disabled.

    a.
 Go to VPC/VNet -> Environment Stamping -> Manage VPC Pool -> Create
-   b.
+   #.
 Pool Name: a name for this VPC pool.
 Every VPC created in this pool will have a numeric number append to it.
       In this example, enter customer.
-   c.
+   #.
 Number of VPCs: the number of VPCs.
 In this example, enter 3.
-   d.
+   #.
 Check Launch Gateway
         i.
 Enable NAT: check this box if you like the gateway to also perform NAT function.

-6. Launch customer instances
+#.
+Launch customer instances

    Once VPC and gateways are created, you can launch instances from AWS console or your own CloudFormation scripts.
 The pool of managed VPC may already have some instances.

-7. Map instance addresses
+#.
+Map instance addresses

    This step scans and maps instance private addresses in managed VPC to addresses from Access Address Pool, so that you can access these